amir-zeldes/HebPipe/README.md

 The pipeline also requires **java** to be available (for parsing, tagging and morphological disambiguation).
 You will need binaries of Marmot and MaltParser 1.9.1 if you want to use POS tagging, morphology and parsing.
 These are not included in the distribution but **the script will offer to attempt to download them if they are missing**.

+### Model files

+Model files are too large to include in the standard GitHub repository.
+The software will offer to download the automatically.
+The latest models can also be downloaded manually at https://corpling.uis.georgetown.edu/amir/download/models/.

 ## Command line usage

 ```